 If drag and drop upload is not convenient, you can copy and paste a tab-separated set of values directly into the box on the Copy-and-Paste Data

 tab.
 The column headings must be included in what you paste.
 You may want to use a template to confirm that your results data will match the expected format for this design

 to import the data.
-If your copy is more than 1000 rows, you may see a notice that your import will be done in the background, freeing you to continue using the app for other use.
+If your copy is more than 1000 rows, you may see a notice that your import will be done in the background, freeing you to continue using the app.
 Learn more about background imports in this topic